 In some cases, significant improvements occur in 10 to 15 sessions.
 For more severe cases, particularly ones that involve medication, most therapists recommend intensive outpatient treatment to experience the potential benefits of psychotherapy and medication together.

 If you consistently feel sad or are dealing with any of these indicators, a trained therapist or mental health professional can help.
-Whether you are overwhelmed by normal life challenges or faced with a mental health crisis, speaking to a trained professional at Clear Recovery Center will help get you back on your feet.
+Whether you are overwhelmed by normal life challenges or faced with a mental health crisis, speaking to a trained professional at Clear Behavioral Health will help get you back on your feet.
 Life presents many challenges and being able to engage in individual and group therapy about your mental health issues may be the support that you need to repair relationships, start a new job, or make it through a major change in your life.

 Our virtual mental health programs offer a judgment-free space where individuals can receive the emotional support they need as they develop new skills to build healthy relationships and improve their quality of life.
 Call today at 866.680.0969 or contact us online to learn more.